alexeikulikoff/asterionix-2/README.md

 (http://www.asterionix.com)

-is an Open Source applicaion to run an Asterisk based call center.
+Open Source Applicaion to run  Asterisk based call center.
 Asterionix consists from AGI server, Live Dashboard and Report Viewer.

 AGI Server has to be referenced from Asterisk dialplan and allows: to handle agent's state in queues, to intercept unanswered calls and to distribute inbound calls between queues according to defined rules .